craigcorsi/Joke-Generator-Extraordinaire/README.md

 ## Acknowledgments

 * The inspiration for this app was celebrating the joy of laughter and the process of creating humor.
-We recognize that inspiration may be found anywhere and is often spontaneous, but we strive to assist those are creating and developing material consistently and intentionally.
+We recognize that inspiration may be found anywhere and can be spontaneous, but we strive to assist those are creating and developing material consistently and intentionally.